uviclibraries/tableau/pre-workshop.md

 - Download and Install [Tableau for Students](https://www.tableau.com/academic/students){:target="_blank"} (10 min)<br>
   _*Please note that downloading this application requires your email address to be shared with Tableau servers located outside Canada.
 B.C. privacy legislation requires we inform you of this and obtain your consent to this arrangement.
 Participation in this workshop will be considered as your consent._
-    - Click on the "**Free Student License**" link in the top right corner
+    - Click on "**Get Tableau for Free**" upon visiting the Tableau for Students link
     - Fill out the information and use your UVic email address to get your activation code and verify your student status
     - You get to keep your Tableau license for as long as you are a student at the university.
 You will need to re-register annually
 - Download [this Excel dataset](resources/Global_Superstore_Orders_2016.xlsx){:target="_blank"} to your computer (<1 min)